yuya-takeyama/tablr/README.md

 Simple toolkit for 2-dimensional tables.

-Tablr is optimized for result set of SELECT queries to RDBMS.
+Tablr is optimized for result set from SELECT queries to RDBMS.

 Synopsis
 --------